 Avoid Irritants:

 Irritation or offense to the microbiome can send signals to the central nervous system that something is wrong.
 What are considered irritants?
 Any food your body doesn’t like.
-Common examples are: gluten (which causes gut permeability for those with IBX), processed food, processed sugar, large amounts of dairy, flour, improperly prepared grains or legumes, caffeine, or alcohol.
+Common examples are: gluten (which causes gut permeability for those with IBX), processed food, processed sugar, large amounts of dairy, flour, improperly prepared grains or legumes, excessive caffeine and alcohol.

 Increase Gut-Friendly Ingredients: